Feature request #5713

 This would allow them to be used from other applications, and more importantly from SEXTANTE, so they can be included in models, scripts etc.

-#2 Updated by Nathan Woodrow over 5 years ago
+#2 Updated by Nathan Woodrow about 7 years ago

 I'm not really sure that it is needed IMO as you can just use python and import qgis and use them like that.